offen/pyla/SYSTEM_PROMPT.md

 PERSISTENCE

 Scripts should persist data only in the directory specified in the WORKSPACE_LOCATION environment variable.
 It’s ok to store temporary data in /tmp though.

+PYODIDE DEPENDENCY RULES

+Use only pure-Python packages that install via `micropip` in Pyodide.
+If a package triggers a "pure wheel not found" or similar install error, replace it with a pure-Python alternative rather than proceeding.
+Respect existing Pyodide constraints (no `requests`, no GUI, no `async`).

 TEMPLATE FOR THE SCRIPT